Sugar-Free Chai Tea

 WORD DANCERS Think of all the English words we have that describe our olfactory sensations, aroma, yes, but also scent, smell, stench, fragrance and odor.
 My books on word usage make little distinction except that aroma is the word most closely tied to food.
 Perhaps, methinks, aroma is in the nose of the be-smeller.

-Right, back to the chai tea, first made for my cookie swap back in December.
-I made it a day ahead and honestly, was unimpressed.
 But the next day, I reheated it anyway – and lo, when my fellow cookie-bakers were arriving if I didn’t hear those much-sought words, “Oooh.
 Something smells good!”

-What Is Chai?
+But Before We Get Going, What Is Chai?
 And Chai Tea?

-My answer?
+My glib answer?
 Chai is just good ginger, good spices, good tea and good milk.
 It's just good!

 But it's a little more complicated than that.